read2me-online/read2me-widget/README.md

 # Browser support
 - Tested in Chrome, Firefox, Edge, Opera, Safari and Samsung Browser
-- No IE support, but will fail gracefully by simply not showing ([IE has a worldwide distribution of only 1.8% and decreasing](https://www.w3schools.com/browsers/browsers_explorer.asp))
+- No IE support, but will fail gracefully by simply not showing

 # Samples
 ##### Minimal design with gray theme demo